yo-alan/symfony1-boilerplate/README.md

 - generate a project and a frontend app
 - download, configure and enable [sfPropelORMPlugin](https://github.com/propelorm/sfPropelORMPlugin) as a submodule.
   It also downloads phing and propel.
 There's no need to follow the plugin's README, this script performs all the required steps.
-- download and enable [mpProjectPlugin] (https://github.com/mppfiles/mpProjectPlugin) as a submodule
+- download and enable [mpProjectPlugin] (https://github.com/mppfiles/mpProjectPlugin) as a submodule.
-- perform a lot of little tweaks to the project (most of them from symfony-check.org) using the mpProjectPlugin file templates
+- perform a lot of little tweaks to the project (most of them from symfony-check.org) using the mpProjectPlugin file templates.
 - perform `plugin:publish-assets`

 ## But wait! there's more!